 With family roots in Minnesota, Sonya received both Bachelor’s and Master’s Degrees from UMN, focusing her graduate work in Art History.

-Mark Griffith, Vice President:
+Mark Griffith, Treasurer:

 Mark Griffith joined the Taos Arts Council board in 2019.
 He is in Taos as an entrepreneurial consultant, small business coach, and arts manager supporting entrepreneurs, visionaries, and artists in their quest to connect vision to action.
 He brings more than twenty years’ experience achieving creative solutions for commercial and nonprofit business concerns with entrepreneurial ingenuity and spirit.